-- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National - c) Classification / Pool to League ('B'2 and 'C' Divisions) - 5.3 For a competition / event to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.3.2 There must be a minimum of three (3) registered participants from two (2) different schools for Individual Sports. - 5.4 For Match-based sports: - 5.4.1 Each participant / team will play a minimum of 6 matches3.
-(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams4 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
-The team will be treated as a "ghost" entry in the next lower League and placed last there.

-b) Missing Teams
+- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National - c) Pool to League ('C' Divisions) - 5.3 For a competition to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Match-based sports: - 5.4.1 Each team will play a minimum of 6 matches1.
+(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) teams2 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
+The team will be treated as a "ghost" entry in the next lower League and placed last there. - b) Missing Teams Where there are any missing teams in the Pool Round prior to the draw, additional team(s) will be brought up from the next lower Pool based on the preceding year's results. - c) New Teams The placement of new teams will be done as follows: